 Advantages of replication in MySQL include:

-Scale-out solutions - spreading the load among multiple slaves to improve performance.
+Scale-out solutions - spreading the load among multiple replicas to improve performance.
 In this environment, all writes and updates must take place on the replication source server.
-Reads, however, may take place on one or more slaves.
-This model can improve the performance of writes (since the source is dedicated to updates), while dramatically increasing read speed across an increasing number of slaves.
+Reads, however, may take place on one or more replicas.
+This model can improve the performance of writes (since the source is dedicated to updates), while dramatically increasing read speed across an increasing number of replicas.

-Data security - because data is replicated to the slave, and the slave can pause the replication process, it is possible to run backup services on the slave without corrupting the corresponding data on the source.
+Data security - because data is replicated to the replica, and the replica can pause the replication process, it is possible to run backup services on the replica without corrupting the corresponding data on the source.

-Analytics - live data can be created on the source, while the analysis of the information can take place on the slave without affecting the performance of the source.
+Analytics - live data can be created on the source, while the analysis of the information can take place on the replica without affecting the performance of the source.